-From the architect.
+Text description provided by the architects.
 Assemble designed our studio in Northcote.
 Our aim was to create a low cost, flexible workspace that would be an inspiring workplace.
 As a company with design at its core, we felt it was important to use our studio as a kind of three-dimensional showcase for our design capabilities and sensibility.

 As architect and builder, we negotiated the design and construction through an organic process in which the design and detailing of the fit-out were improved upon and adapted as the build progressed, making use of the expertise and craftsmanship of the Local Spaces tradesmen while incorporating as much ‘unskilled labour’ (the Assemble team) as possible.

 The main feature of our studio, the ceiling is a geometric form comprising triangular, origami-inspired folds of timber battens.
 The existing ceiling was cluttered with pipes, ductwork, air-conditioning units, smoke detectors and fire alarms – a bit of an eyesore.
 We wanted to conceal this labyrinth of pipes and tubing while still allowing everything to function.
 The ceiling design grew out of a process of experimentation, folding different sculpted origami forms in paper.
 The eventual design was composed of five triangles mirrored and repeated eight times across the length of the ceiling.

 All the custom-built furniture in the studio is on castor wheels so it can easily be shifted and the space reconfigured for events and design workshops.